rackerlabs/rackspace-how-to/content/cloud-servers/launch-a-windows-web-farm-with-web-deploy.md

 #### Schedule the scripts

-Set up a Scheduled Task to run the scripts at a semi-constant rate to ensure that your web content stays synced across the nodes.
-This task needs to be set up on only the Master server.
+Set up a scheduled task to run the scripts at a semi-constant rate to ensure that your web content stays synced across the nodes.
+This task needs to be set up on only the master server.
 The task should have the following characteristics:

 - Use the SyncMan credentials that we specified earlier.
 - Run even when the user is not logged on.
-- Be a daily task that runs every 1 minute for a duration of 1 day to ensures that it will run indefinitely at a 1 minute intervals.
+- Be a daily task that runs every 1 minute for a duration of 1 day to ensures that it will run indefinitely at a 1-minute intervals.

 Use the following steps to schedule the task: